dydxprotocol/v4-web/scripts/README.md

 3. In your deploy scripts add `pnpm run build:inject-amplitude` after your pnpm build / vite build command.

 ### Hotjar
-User behavior tracking service used help the dYdX Product team make informed product decisions.
+User behavior tracking service used to help the dYdX Product team make informed product decisions.

 <b>To use with dydxprotocol/v4-web:</b>
 1. Hotjar account with Site Id and Hotjar version.